Irbiis/gitrack/README.md

     gitrack Usage: gitrack [--logs-dir {directory}] [--logs-file {file-name}] [-c] [-iflLmpqv] [-s {directory}]
     EXPLANATION
         gitrack is a program designed to log and maintain several git repositories collectively.
 This way you can push, fetch, and merge from multiple repositories in a row for several unrelated projects.
 It also makes it possible to share/sync multiple repos accross multiple computers quickly.
 A single log file is created for this: '\$LOGS_DIR/gitrack_record' [by default].

         Make sure that LOGS_DIR is an environment variable set your shell startup file before running.
 You could also specify this directory by using the '--logs-dir' option.

     OPTIONS
+        -c   --collect      collect [run in a directory that contains one or more git repositories] -f   --fetch        fetch (clones the repository if not already) -h   --help         this help text
-        -c   --collect      collect [run in the parent directory] -i   --info         print detailed information
+        -i   --info         print detailed information
-        -f   --fetch        fetch (clones the repository if not already) -l   --list         list all of the tracked repositories -L   --LICENSE      print license information
+        -l   --list         list all of the tracked repositories -L   --LICENSE      print license information
         -m   --merge        merge (clones the repository if not already) -p   --push         push
-        -q   --quiet        quiet mode [set by default] -s   --select       select only a single given directory -v   --verbose      verbose mode
+        -q   --quiet        quiet mode [default]
+        -s   --select       select only a single given directory -v   --verbose      verbose mode

         --logs-dir={dir}    override LOGS_DIR environment variable
         --logs-file={file}  specify the log file to read from [default: gitrack_record]

     ENVIRONMENT
         LOGS_DIR   A directory that holds log information.
-Can be an available environment variable ~/.colors  Can be a file that holds shell variables with color names.
+Must be an available environment variable ~/.colors  Can be a file that holds shell variables with color names.
 If available, it is sourced.

 ## Example